30x/permissions/README.md

 # Permissions Service

-The overall "Permissions Service" is made up of 4 microservices that work together
+The overall "Permissions Capability" is made up of 4 microservices that work together

 * The permissions-maintenance microservice
 * The teams micro-service
 * The permissions-migration microservice
 * The permissions microservice

+There is no run-time or development time construct that groups these as a "service", but in informal language we might talk of an overall "permissions service".

 ## Permissions-maintenance microservice